Shrey139/To_Do_App-Django/README.md

 # To_Do_App-Django
-This is TO_DO_LIST APP made in DJango
+This is TO_DO_LIST APP made in DJango.

 # First migration the files
 `python manage.py makemigrations`